 Dear Friends,

-I decided it was important to give you the chance to support me in this endeavor.
+I know that there are many worthy causes that you support and conversely, the economic climate has us all tightening our belts.
+I considered funding the ride myself, but then I decided it was important to give you the chance to support me in this endeavor.
 Fighting HIV/AIDS is something I am passionate about and I hope that, even if you don’t agree with the charity or only have a small donation to give, you will consider supporting me in this ride.

 With your help, my fundraising efforts will enable the L.A.
 Gay & Lesbian Center to develop management programs and offer continued leadership to prevent new HIV infections.
 This year the AIDS funding in California was cut drastically by the government so every donation, no matter how big or small, will help.